-The standard driver's seat can be adjusted forward and rearward.
-These movements are each controlled by levers located on the FRONT of the seat.
+The standard driver's seat can be adjusted forward and rearward as well as up and down.
+The seat back angle can also be adjusted.
+These three movements are each controlled by levers located either beneath or at the sides of the seat.